 Due to long term illness last year I was not able to fulfill the Equalities role for most of the time and I have decided to stand down this year.

 But, as always, I will remain an active UNISON member.

-Education

-The more trained stewards we have, the better we can represent becoming a steward so that you and your colleagues can get the latest information, representation and training.
+Education: The more trained stewards we have, the better we can represent

 Luke Henderson Education Officer